 7. Railroad Park is great, especially right before sunset.
 There isn’t a lot of shade so this is my favorite time of the day for sessions there. http://www.railroadpark.org/

 8. Historical Park at Ross Bridge is one of those beautiful, small, tucked away places.
-You won’t find a website or an address for it, but if your photographer knows the location, you’ll be happy they do.
+It’s not the easiest place to find, but if your photographer knows the location, you’ll be happy they do.

 9. Moss Rock Preserve is a gorgeous area for photographs, especially in the fall.
 There is a field where you can let children run freely and then lay down a blanket for some comfortable seated photos.
 And if you’re up for something a little more adventurous, across from the field you’ll find large boulders and trails.
 This area is really unique, but in my opinion, a little challenging for small children. http://www.hooveral.org/214/Moss-Rock-Preserve 10.
 Avondale Park is really one of my favorite parks in the Birmingham area.
 It was renovated several years ago and is one of the most expansive, versatile backdrops for photographers; it’s hard to believe these next images were all taken in the same place.
 There is an interesting amphitheater constructed of rock.
 There are colorful trees in the fall and luscious green ones in the spring and summer, and even a pond.
 It’s not far from downtown Birmingham, so if you want a natural setting and a city scene, this could be the perfect location for your engagement session, portrait session, or family session. https://www.birmingham365.org/venue/avondale-park-birmingham-park-and-recreation-board/